Graphically Structured Diffusion Models: Experiments

-There can be a degree of subjectivity in the choice of graphical model for a given problem.
+There can be a degree of freedom in the choice of graphical model for a given problem.
 For instance, in sorting we represented the constraint that $\rvs$ is sorted with pairwise constraints between neighbouring elements.
 Another reasonable graphical model may have imposed a factor over all nodes of $\rvs$, making $\rvs$ fully-connected in our attention mask.
 We show in \cref{fig:sorting_different_graphical_models} that this choice makes negligible difference to GSDM's performance.
 Furthermore, some modeling choices make no difference at all to GSDM.
 For example we sampled $\rvu$ and $\mP$ first and then computed $\rvs:=\mP\rvu$, but someone else may have sampled $\rvs$ first (with factors to ensure it is sorted) and then $\mP$ before computing $\rvu:=\mP\rvs$.
 These two choices lead to identical GSDM networks because the only difference is the direction of edges in the graphical model (which is irrelevant when they are symmetrized to create the attention mask). \Cref{fig:sorting_different_graphical_models} also shows that GSDM can be robust to a misspecified model, ``Unconstrained $\rvs$'', where constraints are not imposed on $\rvs$.
-The ``Random'' baseline, however, in which each node is allowed to attend to 20 other nodes sampled at random, performs much worse.
+Two baselines perform significantly worse: a ``Random'' baseline, in which each node is allowed to attend to 20 other nodes sampled at random; and a baseline with a non-symmetrized version of our ``standard'' graphical model's attention mask.
+For sorting, edges added during symmetrization are necessary to allow any information to flow from the intermediate variables $\mC$ to the permutation matrix $\mP$.
+This demonstrates the necessity of our symmetrization, backing up the reasoning in \cref{sec:structured-attention}.

-\section{Related work}
+\section{Related Work}

 Sparse attention mechanisms have been introduced in several forms, either to save memory footprint \citep{daiTransformerXLAttentiveLanguage2019, kitaevReformerEfficientTransformer2020, royEfficientContentBasedSparse2020} or computational cost \citep{childGeneratingLongSequences2019, beltagyLongformerLongDocumentTransformer2020, zaheerBigBirdTransformers2021}.
 A recent review is provided in \cite{tayEfficientTransformersSurvey2022}.